After the cornucopia of food you consumed this holiday season, you're probably wondering how best to slim down in 2015.

-- Try to avoid high-calorie, low-nutrient foods such as chips, candy, fast food and crackers.
+- Avoid high-calorie, low-nutrient foods such as chips, candy, fast food and crackers.

-- Prepare your own meals using whole foods, such as fresh fruits and vegetables.
+- Cook at home.
+Prepare your own meals using whole foods, such as fresh fruits and vegetables.
 Fresh ingredients allow you to get the vitamins and nutrients your body needs to fight off diseases like cancer.
 And they're loaded with fiber, which can help you keep off extra pounds.

-"Some people don't like to cook, but it's really difficult to improve your nutrition if you're always eating out or heating up pre-made meals," Maxson explains.
+"Some people don't like to cook, but it's really difficult to improve your nutrition if you're always eating out or heating up pre-made meals," Maxson says.

-- Exercise most days.
+- Stay physcially active.
 "You can't expect to lose and maintain weight if you're not getting physical activity," Maxson says.
-She and other MD Anderson experts recommend that each week you aim for two-and-a-half hours of moderate physical activity (like fast walking or easy swimming) or an hour and 15 minutes of more vigorous physical activity (such as running).
+She and other MD Anderson experts recommend that each week you aim for 150 minutes moderate physical activity (like fast walking or easy swimming) or 75 minutes of more vigorous physical activity (such as running).
 Not only will exercise help you burn fat and maintain a healthy weight, it also can fight stress and help protect you from cancer.

-Drastic measures may seem easier when it comes to dieting.
-But if you want to keep the weight off for good and keep your body in fighting shape, your best bet is to change your eating habits.
+Drastic measures may seem easier when it comes to losing weight.
+But if you want to keep the weight off for good and be your healthiest, your best bet is to change your eating habits over the long term.